3. The Basics of PHP

 for ($i = 0; $i < count($t); $i++) {

-// only displays integers >10
+// displays only integers >10

 if (getType($t[$i]) === "integer" and $t[$i] > 10) {